raulprocha/llms-gold_market/README.md

 ---

-*This project demonstrates production-grade ML engineering for financial applications using modern LLM techniques and cloud infrastructure.*
+*Production-grade ML engineering for financial applications using modern LLM techniques and cloud infrastructure.*